moonso/filter_variants/README.md

 Small script to filter variants based on their frequency.

+User can use multiple frequencies by repeating the ```--keyword``` option.
+If vcf file is not annotated the user can point to bgzip and tabix indexed sources to check annotation.

 Right now only works with bg-zipped and tabix indexed 1000G vcf file.

 ##Installation